 "The Christmas tree is a borderline case," Ezran told the Weekly.
 "Some view them as religious symbols and others see them as a commercial symbol of the holidays.

 "It's a case where there's no right answer."

-On Tuesday, Ezran met with officials from Project Sentinel, a nonprofit that specializes in mediation between tenants and landlords, in hopes of finding an amicable resolution.
-Project Sentinel staff said they would contact Berman and the Housing Corporation.
+Ezran said he plans to meet Tuesday with officials from Project Sentinel, a nonprofit that specializes in mediation between tenants and landlords, in hopes of finding an amicable resolution.

 But Mascarenhas said it's unlikely that the Housing Corporation will reverse its ban on the sukkah in the common area.
 She noted that housing officials have not yet made any final decisions about banning Christmas trees at its properties.
 But she confirmed that the organization began considering the ban after consulting its attorney.

 "We were told that you can call it a 'Holiday Tree' and put up general decorations," she said.
 "However, if someone complains and says it's religious it could be viewed as one religion versus another.

 "We're working through that and thinking that maybe we won't put up the tree at all."